Tazminia/presentations/containers/hands-on/workshop1.md

-# TP1 : Run a container
+# Workshop 1 : Run a container

 **Goal:** Start a container and get used to basic docker commands.